AhmedElgaidi/Social-media-app/README.md

 18) Update/ change security question.
 19) Enable/ disable backup codes as account recovery method.
 20) Enable/ disable trusted (secondary) email as account recovery method.

+### Project Features (In details):
+1) sign Up
+- For: It's for creating a new account.
+- Requirments: first name, last name, user name, email, password, confirm password fields.
+- Result: Create a new user document in our DB.

+2) Verify Account:
+- For: It's for verifing the given email before any further processes.
+- Requirments: Just a valid email to recieve email in it's mailbox.
+- Result: User recieves email verification account.

+3) Login Account: (Note: User can create as many session as he wants and can control them all in an easy way)
+- For: After user verifies his given email, we redirect him to the login page, so he can get a sesion (access + refresh token).
+- Requirments: Just email and password.
+- Result: User gets access token (valid for 15min.) and refresh token (valid for 1 day) to access any private endpoint.

+4) Logout:
+- For: The user can log out from our system whenever he wants.
+- Requirments: Just a valid access token (or at least a valid refresh token that brings him valid access token).
+- Result: We invalidates the session tokens.